Lectures and courses of the IMPRS for gravitational-wave astronomy

 On this webpage you will find information and course material on the latest and previous lectures organized by the IMPRS in Potsdam.
 Usually, these courses are designed for remote participation.

-This online course is part of the course catalogue of the Humboldt University of Berlin in Winter 2020.
-Enrollment at the Humboldt University is not necessary for participation, but registration via Moodle is required.
+This online course was part of the course catalogue of the Humboldt University of Berlin and took place in Winter 2020.

 Synopsis: In early 2016, one hundred years after Einstein predicted the existence of gravitational waves on the basis of his theory of General Relativity, LIGO announced the first observation of gravitational waves passing through the Earth emitted by the collision of two black holes one billion four-hundred million light years away.
 Since then, tens of binary black holes and two neutron stars have been observed by LIGO and Virgo detectors.

 In this course we will review what gravitational waves are, how they are produced, what are the main astrophysical and cosmological sources and how we model them, using analytical and numerical relativity.
 We will also review the quest for gravitational waves, which culminated with the recent discovery by LIGO, and discuss how those new astronomical messengers are detected and how they can unveil the properties of the most extreme astrophysical objects in the universe.

 Making sense of data: introduction to statistics for gravitational-wave astronomy